aderesh/namesiloddns/README.md

 You can either use this as a docker container or you can run it as a console app.

 Environment variables:
 * NAMESILO_DOMAIN - (REQUIRED) Domain name.
-For instance, 'example.org'
+For instance, 'example.org'.
+Cannot be used with NAMESILO_HOST_REGEX
-* NAMESILO_HOST - (OPTIONAL) Host name.
+* NAMESILO_HOST - (OPTIONAL) Short host name.
 Default is ''.
 If your record is 'blog.exmaple.org', your host name is 'blog'.
+Cannot be used with NAMESILO_HOST_REGEX
+* NAMESILO_HOST_REGEX - (REQUIRED) Full host name.
+If your record is 'blog.exmaple.org', your host name is 'blog.exmaple.org'.
 * NAMESILO_APIKEY - (REQUIRED) NameSilo API key.
 * NAMESILO_DELAY - (OPTIONAL) Requests delay.
 By default, polls server every 5 minutes.